EnterpriseDB/repmgr/README.md

 ### Initialise the master server

-To enable `repmgr` to support a replication cluster, the master node must be registered with `repmgr`, which creates the `repmgr` database and adds a metadata record for the server:
+To enable `repmgr` to support a replication cluster, the master node must be registered with `repmgr`, which creates the `repmgr` metadatabase and adds a metadata record for the server:

     $ repmgr -f repmgr.conf master register